brillout/goldpage/docs/readme.template.md

 are server-side routes:
 when navigating from `/hello/jon` to `/hello/alice`
 the browser terminates the current `/hello/jon` page and starts a new page `/hello/alice`.
-It is the same as if you would close your `/hello/jon` browser tab and open a new tab at `/hello/alice`.
+It is the same as if you would close your `/hello/jon` tab and open a new tab at `/hello/alice`.

 It is the server that does the job of mapping URLs to pages and the browser is not involved in the routing process.